Meteor-Community-Packages/meteor-publication-collector/README.md

 ## Releases

+- `1.2.0`
+  - Pin versions to Meteor@>=1.3.
+  - Throw error when there's no publication for the provided name.
+  - Upgrade dependencies.
 - `1.0.10` - Always stop the publication when an error is thrown in the PublicationCollector callback.
 Thanks @SimonSimCity !
 - `1.0.9` - Fix bug in 1.0.8 regarding empty array return.
 Thanks @nkahnfr !
 - `1.0.8` - Fix support for publications returning nothing (an empty array).
 Thanks @ziedmahdi !